Grimface/galaxy-ttrpg/scratchpad.md

 Ugh, I'm going around in circles.
 Now I'm thinking that either I base playbooks on characters from the SW franchise, or try to lump them together, as I did originally at the start of all this.
 Bounty-Hunter is a decent playbook idea I guess, as is Smuggler, but what about all the other characters who don't fit those, and aren't Droids, Mystics or Diplomats?

 I could have "Pilot" to cover Rose, Poe and Finn, but then Han Solo (smuggler) is also a decent pilot, as is Chewbacca and probably even the Mandalorian.
 And what about having Rebel Agents such as those from Rogue One? they don't fit into any of the above, but have characteristics from the Smuggler and the Bounty-Hunter (Good with weapons, and sneaking, and probably piloting too.)

+How does MotW handle this?
+As far as I can tell, they have some playbooks which are obviously based on one character
+- The Chosen = Buffy
+- The Divine = Angel, presumably
+- The Professional = Scully from the X-Files.
+Possibly Mulder too, but he's closer to...
+- The Flake = Mulder from the X-Files
+- The Spell Slinger = Harry Dresden.

+So maybe I should do the same:
+- Fallen Nobility = Leia
+- Smuggler = Han/Chewie/Lando
+- Ancient Order = Obi Wan/Luke/Darth Vader.
+What about Rey?
+- Ex-Authority Trooper = Finn
+- Resistance Pilot = Poe/Wedge/Porkins/Rose/Finn (Ex-Authority background)
+- Bounty Hunter = The Mandolorian/Cara Dune/IG-11/Boba Fett
+- Droid = BB8/R2D2/IG-11/K2-SO
+- Ingenue = Rey/Luke
+- Resistance Agent = Jyn Erso